Federal funding linked to more medals for Canadian Olympians – but less participation in grassroots sport: Study

 04/07/2024

-The researchers used available data on sport participation in Canada, Sport Canada’s reported annual budgets and the total medals won by Canadian athletes from Olympiads since 1988 to examine the relationships between sport participation in Canada, the way that sport is funded in Canada and the Olympic success of Canadian athletes.
+The researchers used data on sport participation, Sport Canada’s annual budgets and statistics on Olympics medals won by Canadian athletes since 1988 to examine the relationships between participation in sports, funding and Olympic successes.

 This led to an ongoing decline in participation in organized, competitive sport among Canadians over 15 years of age – from 44 per cent in 1990 to around 27 per cent today.